 After studying North Dakota agriculture in depth, have students research the Ag Mag magazine found at the following link and have them either individually or in small groups create an article on some aspect of agriculture using a similar format used by the Ag Mag creators.
 A class book could be compiled to share with other classrooms or placed in the classroom or school library.

-Have students choose any of the activities under Educational Posters to create a 3-fold brochure either electronically or by hand.
+Have students choose any a subject to create a poster or 3-fold brochure either electronically or by hand.

 Debate the pros and cons of farm size.
 Should farms be allowed to be so large that family farms disappear?